joist-orm/joist-orm/docs/goals.markdown

 # Goals

+The high-level goal of Joist is to bring ActiveRecord-esque productivity to TypeScript/Node projects.

+Obviously this is a lofty goal, and Joist has only just started down that road, but that is the standard Joist strives for.

 ## Schema-Driven Code Generation

-Joist generates your domain objects/classes from your database schema.
+Joist generates your domain objects/classes from your database schema, i.e. for a given `authors` table, Joist will generate an `Author` type with all of the respective fields (`first_name`, `last_name`) and collections (`author.books` loads/joins the `books` rows for that author id).

 It does this continually, i.e. after every migration/schema change, so that you never have to maintain a tedious/error-prone mapping from your schema to your object model.
-It does this by isolating the "getter/setter/collection" boilerplate into "codegen" files, i.e. `AuthorCodegen.ts`, that are always overwritten, from the custom business logic that users write in the "real" `Author.ts` domain object files.
+Similar to "evergreen" browsers, this is "evergreen" code generation.

+To keep your `Author` type as clean as possible, and not overwrite any custom business logic you've added, the boilerplate of getters/setters/collections are isolated into "codegen" base classes, i.e. `AuthorCodegen.ts`, that are always overwritten.

 This approach (continual, verbatim mapping of the database schema to your object model) assumes you have a modern/pleasant schema to work with, i.e. you don't have to map esoteric 1980s-style database column names to modern getter/setters, and you don't need your object model to look dramatically different from your database tables.
+These are ActiveRecord-esque assumptions.
 If you do need either of these things, Joist will not work for you.

-The upshot of this approach is that it provides a Rails-style development experience where, after creating an `authors` table in the database, the programmer has a very clean/nearly empty `Author.ts` file and has to do basically no other work.
+The upshot of this approach is that it provides a Rails-style development experience where, after creating an `authors` table in the database, the programmer has a very clean/nearly empty `Author.ts` file and has to do basically no boilerplate other work.
 There are no annotations to write or keep up to date.

-If you do need some customizations, Joist's opinion is that those are best handled by declarative rules.
-I.e. instead of making a decision that "our `date` columns need to be mapped like `X` in our objects", and then having to re-type out `X` (say ~1-3 lines of annotations) for all 10/20/N+ date fields in your schema, you should make that decision once, and then apply it via a config file that says "map all of our dates this `X`".
+If you do need some customizations, Joist's opinion/approach is that those are best handled by declarative rules.
+I.e. instead of making a decision that "our `timestamptz` columns need to be mapped like `X` in our objects", and then having to re-type out `@Column(whateverType = Date)` (say ~1-3 lines of annotations) for all 10/20/100+ date fields in your schema, you should make that decision once, and then apply it via a config file that says "map all of our dates this `X` way".

 (Joist's codegen is still WIP, so we don't have these customization hooks defined yet, but they will exist soon.)